Key Takeaways

 ✅ The Unsubscriber feature allows you to remove yourself from multiple mailing lists at once or temporarily pause subscriptions, ideal for newsletters and promotional messages.

-🎯 For brands appearing in both categories, it’s likely that users tried unsubscribing first, like LinkedIn and Uber.
+🎯 For brands appearing in both categories, it’s likely that users tried unsubscribing first.
 When messages kept coming, they escalated to marking them as spam — indicating frustration with the company’s email behavior.

 Let’s dig into the spam/unsubscribe combos further:

-📌 Furthermore, e-commerce, social media, and entertainment companies dominate both spam and unsubscribe lists.
-With this in mind, it appears that trusted brands are a bigger source of inbox clutter than spammers.
+📌 E-commerce, social media, and entertainment companies dominate both spam and unsubscribe actions, showing that trusted brands often create more inbox clutter than unknown senders.

 So, Do Labels Matter?